This page is the starting point for browsing the ganeti documentation. It contains link to all the sections of the documentation, grouped by topic.

 Information about how to manage a Ganeti cluster after it has been installed (including management of nodes, instances, info about the tools and the monitoring agent) can be found in Ganeti administrator’s guide.

 A more example-oriended guide is available in Ganeti walk-through.

 The various tool that are part of Ganeti are described one by one in the Man pages.

-A description of the security model underlying a Ganeti cluster can be find in the Security in Ganeti document.
+A description of the security model underlying a Ganeti cluster can be found in the Security in Ganeti document.

-Ganeti functionalities can be extended be hooking scripts automatically activated when certain events happen.
+Ganeti functionalities can be extended by hooking scripts automatically activated when certain events happen.
 Information on this mechanism is provided in the Ganeti customisation using hooks document.

-While using Ganeti, the allocation of instances can happen manually or automatically, through some external tool making decisions about this.
+While using Ganeti, the allocation of instances can happen manually or automatically, through some external tools making decisions about this.
 The API for such tools is described in Ganeti automatic instance allocation.